maragraziani/interpretAI_DigiPath/README.md

 ## What to do before the workshop:

 <li> Clone the git repo, launch jupyter and open the hands-on-session.
-<li> Open [this notebook](https://colab.research.google.com/drive/1MdBM7AJWow572IvicGYFaBy23TjGw9u6?usp=sharing) on Colab and connect it to your Drive account by running the cells in "Installation and Data".
+<li> Open this [Colab notebook](https://colab.research.google.com/drive/1MdBM7AJWow572IvicGYFaBy23TjGw9u6?usp=sharing) and connect it to your Drive account by running the cells in "Installation and Data".

 #### The problem